Struck Down

 Struck Down is the second studio album by American hard rock/heavy metal band Yesterday and Today, released in 1978.
 It was one of the last rock albums to be released by London Records.
+A remastered version was released on CD by Rock Candy Records in June 2025.

 The band would change their name to Y&T for their next studio album, Earthshaker.